 NEW network links added for each of our newly tagged birds.
 Follow the directions on the PDF on creating Network Links.
 You can create a Network Link for each on your own version of Google Earth.

-Fall 2016 Interactive Osprey Tracking Map:
+2018 Interactive Osprey Tracking Map:

 Click on the individual dots/lines of each bird to see their names and date of most recent point.
 Zoom in to see their movements in detail.
 Use the calendar feature to track locations of all birds on specific dates.